Sunday, August 2, 2015

 * The authors have never seen or done KAATSU.

-* Achieving muscular failure or technical failure is essential to following KAATSU protocols and is not noted.
+* Achieving muscular failure or technical failure is essential to following KAATSU the original BFR principles and protocols and is not noted.

 * The combination of base pressure and optimal pressure is also a critical element of KAATSU protocols.
 In the article, only one form of pressure is reported.
 KAATSU Specialists know that both pressures (i.e., Base SKU and Optimal SKU) of their clients and patients is important to identify and utilize.